A Novel Paradigm for Neural Computation: X-Net with Learnable Neurons and Adaptable Structure: Discussion

-We propose a new neural network model X-Net, and the network structure of X-Net is not fixed but dynamically adapts to changes in real-time under the guidance of gradients.
-The structure and parameter redundancy of traditional artificial neural networks is greatly improved.
-Specifically, we design the network structure as a tree and in order to improve the representation ability of the neural network, we extend the activation function of the neural network to the activation function library, which not only contains the traditional activation functions such as $[ReLU, sigmoid]$, but also includes the basic functions such as $[+, -, \times, \div, sin, cos, exp, sqrt, log]$.
-Next, we propose a new backpropagation mechanism, which can optimize not only the parameters of the network but also the activation function of the network nodes and the network structure.
+Specifically, we design the network structure as a tree and in order to improve the representation ability of the X-Net, we extend the activation function of the neural network to the activation function library, which not only contains the traditional activation functions such as $[ReLU, sigmoid...]$ but also includes the basic functions such as $[+, -, \times, \div, sin, cos, exp, sqrt, \\log...]$.
+Next, we propose an alternating backpropagation mechanism, which can optimize not only the parameters of the network but also the activation function of the network nodes and the network structure.
 In particular, we take the output of each activation function as a variable $ E $, differentiate the output of nodes of each layer through the chain rule, and then update it by the backpropagation algorithm.
-Finally, we select the activation function of nodes according to the updated $E$. \\ X-Net outperforms state-of-the-art baselines in its ability to accurately fit the observed data.
-In particular, X-Net has better "extrapolation" than traditional regression algorithms.
-In addition, in order to further test X-Net's ability to aid scientific discovery, we tested X-Net's performance in multiple scientific fields, including social science, environmental science, energy science, and space science.
-In the end, X-Net came up with a good mathematical formula for modeling data in various disciplines and accurately reflected the relationship between the variables $X$ and the predicted value $Y$ in the data.
-For observational data in all of these areas, X-Net was able to summarize mathematical formulas that were concise, analyzable, and consistent with objective facts.\\ Moreover, inspired by people descending the mountain and combined with the problems existing in the gradient descent method, we proposed a step-size dynamic adaptive function Ada-$\alpha$ that can obviously improve the efficiency of convergence and can be widely applied to other deep learning domains.\\ Although the X-Net input in the article is two-dimensional and the output is one-dimensional, in fact, the dimensions of the input and output of X-Net are not explicitly limited.
-For example, if we remove the primary node from a tree of symbolic expressions, the output of the network becomes two-dimensional.
-So X-Net can also handle problems where the output is multi-dimensional.
-As a result, X-Net is theoretically capable of doing much of what ANN can do.\\ In future studies, We are going to explore the application area of X-Net in a near step.
-For example, we can develop a new recurrent neural network based on X-Net.
-We can also develop a new convolutional neural network by replacing the last fully connected layer of the convolutional neural network, etc.
+Finally, we select the activation function of nodes according to the updated $E$. \\ X-Net achieves comparable performance to MLP for both classification and regression.
+However, in terms of network structure complexity, X-Net is far less than MLP.
+In addition, to further test X-Net's ability to aid scientific discovery, we tested X-Net in multiple scientific fields, including social science, environmental science, energy science, and space science.
+In the end, X-Net came up with a concise, analyzable mathematical formula for modeling data in various disciplines and accurately reflected the relationship between the variables $X$ and the predicted value $Y$ in the data.\\ X-Net has great application potential.
+For example, we can use it to do algorithmic distillation, to distill a complex network into a simple X-Net.
+Or we could try to replace the fully connected layers in Transformers, GPT, or other deep learning networks and drastically reduce the model size.
+It can speed up the inference efficiency and reduce the deployment cost of the model.
+We can also use it to solve partial differential equations(PDE) so that it is possible for us to obtain an analytical solution to the partial differential equation.
+We can also apply X-Net to healthcare, finance, and other fields with high interpretability requirements to open up the MLP black box system.
+In summary, we can theoretically use X-Net to do a lot of things that MLP can do.